willwade/AACProcessors/docs/obf_.obz Open Board File Formats.md

 ### **Images and Sounds with Multiple References** {#images-and-sounds-with-multiple-references}

-There is nothing preventing an image or sound record in an .obf file from including multiple file references (i.e. a data-URI as well as a remove URL or zipped file attribute).
+There is nothing preventing an image or sound record in an .obf file from including multiple file references (i.e. a data-URI as well as a remote URL or zipped file attribute).
 If multiple references are included, the app should use the first reference found in the following order:

 * data
 * path